Power & Philately: Myth-Making

 As the old saying goes, every stamp tells a story.

-When you subscribe to Power & Philately, you receive an utterly luscious story in your inbox each week plus full access to the archive and commenter community via Substack.
-While no payment is ever necessary to access P&P, some righteous readers have opted to pay for donation subscriptions ($5 a month or $50 a year) or join the founding member plan ($100 a year) as “esteemed financiers.”
+When you subscribe to Power & Philately, you receive an utterly luscious story in your inbox each week plus full access to the archive and Substack community.
+While no payment is ever necessary to access P&P, some righteous readers have opted to pay for donation subscriptions ($5 a month or $50 a year) or join the founding member plan as “esteemed financiers” ($100 a year), each of whom receives a special gift in the mail.

 About the author